Helping bright children attend some of the best independent schools in the UK

 Alex Frazer

-Alex is the Head-Elect of Bancroft’s School and currently a member of the Senior Leadership Team at North London Collegiate School, having previously been Head of Wolverhampton Grammar School.
+Alex is the Head of Bancroft’s School in North East London, having previously been Head of Wolverhampton Grammar School.
 A modern languages graduate from Cambridge University, he started his teaching career at Trinity School, Croydon, in the mid-1990s and saw the great benefits to pupils and school alike of the Government Assisted Places Scheme.
-Since the demise of the scheme, he has maintained a significant commitment to the identification and promotion of bursary pupils through his roles as Head of Modern Languages at Hampton and Deputy Head (Academic) at Mill Hill, and as a defining feature of his career in Headship.
+Since the demise of the scheme, he has maintained a significant commitment to the identification and promotion of bursary pupils through his roles as Head of Modern Languages at Hampton, Deputy Head (Academic) at Mill Hill and Director of Projects at North London Collegiate, and as a defining feature of his career in Headship.
 Alex has also been a state school governor and serves as an ISI Inspector.

 Frequently asked questions